alejandroliu/proxy-munger/README.md

 ## Dependencies

-You may need
+If using

 ## TODO

-* Proper SSL support
+* Test SSL support
+* Documentation and Examples.

 ## Changes